 Talk to your child’s physician about whether complementary or alternative medicine might be a viable option.

 Our doctors may also use precisely targeted and dosed radiation therapy to kill cancer cells left behind after your child’s surgery.
 This treatment is important to control the local growth of tumor.

 We usually don’t use radiation therapy unless your child’s tumor has regrown after chemotherapy.
-Due to the potential long-term side effects of radiation therapy, including effects on learning and hormone function, it is best avoided if your child is young (especially under age 10 years of age).
+Due to the potential long-term side effects of radiation therapy, including effects on learning and hormone function, it is best avoided if your child is younger (especially under age 10-years-old).

 What is the long-term outlook for thalamic/hypothalamic astrocytoma?